Department of Radiology and Imaging

 Note: We are no longer accepting applications for fellowships for the 2020-2021 academic year.

 For the 2021-2022 academic year, HSS will be recruiting radiology fellows through the Musculoskeletal Radiology Fellowship Match.
 We will begin accepting applications October 1, 2019.

-The Magnetic Resonance Imaging Fellowship program represents the continued commitment of Hospital for Special Surgery to train physicians in the clinical aspects of Magnetic Resonance Imaging (MRI).
+The Magnetic Resonance Imaging Fellowship program represents the continued commitment of HSS to train physicians in the clinical aspects of magnetic resonance imaging (MRI).